 Organizational Narratives and Gender Identity in the Military

 Organizations create narratives to define perceptions of reality, reinforce cohesion, and imbue meaning for those who adopt them (Hearn & Collinson, 2017).
-Analyzing these narratives can reveal the underlying organizational culture and the organization’s evolving social structures (Ely & Meyerson, 2000; Gherardi & Poggio, 2001).
+Analyzing these narratives can reveal the underlying organizational culture and the organization’s evolving social structures (Ely & Meyerson, 2000; Cheryan & Markus, 2020).

 Two main types of narratives emerge in organizational contexts: ontological narratives, the official stories articulated by the organization to communicate its essence, goals, and the foundational structure of working relationships (Scott, 1986), and conceptual narratives, alternative stories developed by individuals or subgroups that offer a different perspective on the organization.
-Conceptual narratives, in particular, allow for exploring identity, role, and the nuanced experiences of individuals and smaller groups within the broader organizational framework (Banihani et al., 2013; Foulidi & Papakitsos, 2020).
+Conceptual narratives, in particular, allow for exploring identity, role, and the nuanced experiences of individuals and smaller groups within the broader organizational framework (Budrytė & Vainauskienė, 2023; Foulidi & Papakitsos, 2020).

-In the military context, the organizational narrative is based on the values of heroism and sacrifice for a greater cause (Phillips et al., 2021).
+In the military context, the organizational narrative is based on the values of heroism and sacrifice for a greater cause (Do & Samuels, 2021).
 In the IDF, one of the central narratives is that of a “people’s army” (Hadar & Hakkinen, 2020), implying the obligation of all citizens to serve.
-Despite the changes in recent years regarding the inclusion of women in prized security and combat positions (H. & Bar-Schindler, 2022; Shafran-Gittleman, 2018), the male security narrative remained dominant, especially in senior positions (Christensen, 2021).
+Despite the changes in recent years regarding the inclusion of women in prized security and combat positions (H. & Bar-Schindler, 2022; Shafran-Gittleman, 2018), the male security narrative remained dominant, especially in senior positions (Karazi-Presler et al., 2018).

 Gender narratives in the military are influenced by traditional perceptions of masculinity and physical strength.
 Karazi-Presler et al. (2018) argued that the Israeli military maintains a hierarchical gender regime and a deeply masculine culture, even as women are integrated into combat roles.
 These narratives affect the identity of female soldiers, who are often required to adopt ‘masculine’ behaviors to succeed.

 While the hierarchical system and male-dominated culture have long been ingrained in the army’s identity, the gradual integration of women into combat roles presents a challenge to this narrative.
-By adapting to fit into combat roles, women demonstrate the diverse competencies they bring to military units, thereby benefiting the organization as a whole (Amir, 2022).
+By adapting to fit into combat roles, women demonstrate the diverse competencies they bring to military units, thereby benefiting the organization as a whole (Shahar-Druk & Druk, 2023).
 This process is an example of a narrative shift that affects gender perceptions in the organization.

 Upon analyzing gender dynamics, it becomes evident that alternative narratives often arise from a need to articulate and challenge the gendered inequities in male-dominated organizations (Vaara et al., 2016; Keenoy et al., 1997).
-Harel-Shalev et al. (2019) emphasized that personal narratives, much like conceptual narratives, challenge the dominant masculine framework by offering a counter-story highlighting women’s struggles, coping mechanisms, and the gendered dynamics often silenced in official narratives.
+Harel-Shalev & Daphna-Tekoah (2020) emphasized that personal narratives, much like conceptual narratives, challenge the dominant masculine framework by offering a counter-story highlighting women’s struggles, coping mechanisms, and the gendered dynamics often silenced in official narratives.

 An examination of these narratives can yield a better understanding of how virtual communities of women can serve as a lever for gender change in military organizations, where patriarchal and hierarchical narratives remain dominant (Katzenstein, 1999; Vaara et al., 2016).